suren-m/tfw/guide/4_imports/1_import_resources.md

       + id       = (known after apply)
       + location = "uksouth"
       + name     = "temp_rg"

+      + tags = {
+        reference = "..../temp_rg2"
       }
+    }

     # ....plus other resource groups we know of
 ```

+> **Data Source** - Also note that we are able to refer the id of `temp_rg2` resource group without any issues.
+This is because we are not trying to manage that resource, but only retrieving some details about it.

 ----